 History of Pottery Works

 In recent years she has increased her glazes to include a light blue, a cobalt blue, a green (used often in combination with the cobalt glaze), a turquoise brown, a blue and black combination, and recently a black and hazel combination called Black Iris.
-Her pottery has always been functional stoneware.
+Her pottery has always had an emphasis on providing a functional piece of stoneware pottery at an affordable price.

 About The Process

 The pottery made by Susan W. Dunning is made from Georgia red clay and a fireclay.
-It is fired to cone 9 or about 2300 degrees Fahrenheit.
+It is fired to a soft cone 10 or about 2300 degrees Fahrenheit.
 There is no lead in any of the glazes.

 Care for the Pottery

-It is dishwasher safe, microwave safe, and can be put in an oven if not shocked by going from cold to hot.
+The pottery is dishwasher safe, and can be put in an oven if not shocked by going from cold to hot.
 It is best to put it in a cold oven which is then turned on.
-Never put plates in the oven.
+Never put plates in the oven or microwave.
+Small pieces such as a mug or individual bowl can be put in a microwave.
+If not loaded carefully, movement in a dishwasher can cause chipping.